 I am delighted to have been invited to be an Honorary Master Teacher at the Tom Lee Academy in Hong Kong, and I’m looking forward to visiting the academy every year to work specifically with piano teachers.
 My first blog post for the Tom Lee website focuses on piano exams.
 This perennially popular subject is suitably apt just now what with piano exams looming on the horizon at the end of term.
-I have re-blogged the article here, but if you would prefer to read the original, click here.

 In my first guest post for the Tom Lee Academy website, I offer a few suggestions for those preparing for piano exams.
 Whether you’re a young student taking Grade 1 or a more mature student taking Grade 8, here are a few practice ideas to utilize during the months leading up to the big day.